As eCommerce business owners, you don't need any introduction to online sales promotions.

 See how My Protein ran a sales promotion on a survey:

-Inclusive marketing is sort of a buzzword in the eCommerce world right now.
+Inclusive marketing is sort of a buzzword in the eCommerce world right now—and the good news is that you can use it as a promotional marketing tactic.

 A study by Fast Company found that brands performed better (with a 44% stock increase!) when they factored minority groups into their messaging.